Flux induced re-entrant dynamics in the quantum walk of interacting bosons

-which corresponds to a two-particle state created at the central rung with one particle at each site of the rung.
-It is to be noted that the dynamics of this state under the influence of uniform flux $\phi$ and finite onsite interaction strength $U$ has been discussed in Ref.~\cite{Tai2017}, where the focus was primarily on the chiral motion of the particles.
-The experimental and theoretical analysis in the presence of uniform flux reveals the non-chiral (chiral) motion in the absence (presence) of interaction~\cite{Tai2017}.
-The absence of chirality in the non-interacting regime has been attributed to the symmetric population of the chiral bands.
-This symmetry is broken due to the onset of finite onsite interaction $U$ leading to the chiral motion of the particles.
-This entire analysis is performed for a fixed interaction strength $U$ and rung to leg hopping ratio $K/J$.
-At this point it is pertinent to ask how the overall dynamics of the two-particle system is affected by varying interaction strength as well as flux.
-To address this question, we systematically investigate the combined role of interaction and flux on the two-particle dynamics using the CTQW.
-In this study, we focus on both the radial as well chiral dynamics.
+In this section we present our main results.
+For the QW, we consider the initial state $|\psi(0)\rangle=b_{0,A}^\dagger b_{0,B}^\dagger|vac\rangle$, which corresponds to a state with two-particles created at the central rung of the ladder with one particle at each site of the rung.
+It is to be noted that the dynamics of this state under the influence of uniform flux ($\phi$) and fixed onsite interaction strength ($U$) and fixed rung-to-leg hopping ratio ($K/J$) has been discussed in Ref.~\cite{Tai_2017}, where the focus was primarily on the chiral motion of the particles.
+In this work we systematically investigate the combined role of flux and interaction both in weak to strong regimes on the two-particle dynamics where we focus on both the radial as well as the chiral dynamics.